surrealdb/revision/README.md

     }
 }

-// The test structure is at version 3.
+// The test structure is at revision 3.
 #[derive(Debug, PartialEq)]
 #[revisioned(revision = 3)]
 pub enum TestEnum {